Gill-Singh-A/OverTheWire-Bandit/Level 9/README.md

 # Level 9
-The password for the next level is stored in a file name 'data.txt' in one of the few human-readable strings, preceded by several '=' characters.<br /><br />
+The password for the next level is stored in a file named 'data.txt' in one of the few human-readable strings, preceded by several '=' characters.<br /><br />

 HOST = bandit.labs.overthewire.org<br />
 PORT = 2220<br />